Cyber security procedures

 • is exercised annually in line with NSW Cyber Security policy requirements by simulating cyber incident scenarios to test its effectiveness as well as the coordination of operational and executive response.

-The Director, Cyber Security Operations must manage and coordinate the response to cyber security incidents, changing threats, and vulnerabilities.
+The Director, Cyber Security must manage and coordinate the response to cyber security incidents, changing threats, and vulnerabilities.

 4.2 Report cyber incidents and events